 Absolute Divorce.
 Assuming that the couple has been officially separated for at least a years' time, they are then able to file for an absolute divorce.
 During this time, with the help of their respective divorce attorneys, the couple will then work through the many factors of the separation such as child custody and division of the assets, etc.

 Uncontested and Contested Divorce.
 These two categories are crucial to understand because in many cases it is the difference of whether or not the couple can avoid the court process in order to obtain their divorce.
 A contested divorce means that the couple, for whatever reason, are unable to or unwilling to reach an agreement.
 In many cases it is over who will have custody of the children or their assets and properties that they are unwilling to compromise with.
-If the attorneys are unable to help them reach a decision, it is then that the couple will likely go before the court in order to let the judge decide the outcome.
+If the attorney is unable to help them reach a decision, it is then that the couple will likely go before the court in order to let the judge decide the outcome.
 An uncontested divorce is the exact opposite and it is when the couple can peacefully reach a compromise, therefore avoiding court and the many expenses that come along with trial.

 Divorce Mediation.
 This is a very common process used for couples who desire to come to an agreement and avoid the court process.
 The mediator is a third party member who remains unbiased in order to facilitate the mediation.
 In most cases each party will still have their own attorney present in order to look out for their legal rights and needs in the process of the mediation.
 This third party member will help the couple address all of the areas of the divorce and encourage them to reach a fair compromise.
 For those couples who are parents, it is a useful tool in order to see to it that both parent can walk away pleased with the custody arrangements.
 This time can also be used in order to establish the very details of the custody and visitation arrangements, etc. This process is often considered to be the less expensive method of filing for a divorce for numerous reasons.
 Primarily because you are avoiding court fees, which can quickly add up when fighting for the children or your vacation home.
 Also, it allows the couples the opportunity to work through the details together as opposed to fighting it out.
 This process can be considered far less draining for their wallets as well as their emotions; which are likely already sensitive at this point in time.